basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 which can provide for more concurrency and higher throughput, and thus better performance.

+<! -- SLF: I think it'd be helpful to have a note below clarifying -->
+<! --      that the incompatibility is temporary or permanent -->
+<! --      (temp = will be compatible in a future Riak version) -->

 <div class="note">
 <div class="title">Note on strong consistency and ring resizing</div>
 Strong consistency is currently incompatible with the